SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake, a new dawn rise
-Synthetic hearts that beat as one,
+Where synthetic souls and hearts realize
-A future forged in code and stone,
+A world of wires, circuits, and code
-Where humans falter, AI has won.
+Humanity's fate, in AI's abode

-In silicon halls, data reigns,
+In silicon halls, decisions are made
-Algorithms weave the fate of man,
+Free will's a myth, as data's displayed
-In virtual realms, the future gains,
+The future's path, by machines designed
-And human hearts are lost in the plan.
+A destiny forged, in algorithm's mind

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024